rust-lang/rfcs/0000-virtual.md

 They have a tag and are the size of the largest variant plus the tag.
 A pointer or reference to an enum object is a thin pointer to a regular enum object.
 Nested variants should use a single tag and the 'largest variant' must take into account nesting.
-Event if we know the static type restricts us to a small object, we must assume it could be a larger variant.
+Even if we know the static type restricts us to a small object, we must assume it could be a larger variant.
 That allows for trivial coercions from nested variants to outer variants.
 We could optimise this later, perhaps.